-LAN heartbeat resource

-Uses Ethernet for communication.

-Kernel mode LAN heartbeat resource Uses Ethernet for communication.

-COM heartbeat resource

-Uses RS232C (COM) for communication.

-Disk heartbeat resource

-Uses a specific partition (cluster partition for disk heartbeat) on the shared disk for communication.
-It can be used only on a shared disk configuration.

-BMC heartbeat resource

-Uses Ethernet for communication via the BMC.
-This resource can be used only when the BMC hardware and firmware support the communication.
+- LAN heartbeat resource Uses Ethernet for communication. - Kernel mode LAN heartbeat resource Uses Ethernet for communication. - COM heartbeat resource Uses RS232C (COM) for communication. - Disk heartbeat resource Uses a specific partition (cluster partition for disk heartbeat) on the shared disk for communication.
+It can be used only on a shared disk configuration. - BMC heartbeat resource Uses Ethernet for communication via the BMC.
+This resource can be used only when the BMC hardware and firmware support the communication. - Witness heartbeat resource Uses the external server running the Witness server service to show the status (of communication with each server) obtained from the external server.